kdbanman/visualcrawl/docs/SemCrawl.md

 ##### 3.1 Politeness #####

-A crawler is necessarily a high traffic client, so they can heavily stress servers.
+A crawler can be a very high traffic client, so it can heavily stress servers.
 The following principles are to keep web crawling civil:
-- In accordance with Robot Exclusion Principle [{cite}], crawlers should respect the constraints within a server's *robots.txt* file.
+- In accordance with Robot Exclusion Protocol [{robot}], crawlers should respect the constraints within a server's *robots.txt* file.
 This is a guideline, not a requirement - a URI prefix is not hidden from a crawler if it is forbidden in robots.txt (and malicious crawlers often don't respect those constraints)
 - In order to avoid hammering a particular server with too many requests, a minumum delay between requests of a particular domain should be implemented.
 This is a good general guideline, but there is an optional minimum delay stipulation within the Robot Exclusion Principle

 ##### 3.2 Page importance #####